juxt/astro-website/src/pages/blog/clojure-in.md

 ---
-author: "jon"
+author: 'jon'
-title: "Announcing our Clojure In series"
+title: 'Announcing our Clojure In series'
-description: "Surveying Real Clojure Projects"
+description: 'Surveying Real Clojure Projects'
-category: "clojure-in"
+category: 'clojure-in'
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-publishedDate: "22 Sep 2016"
+publishedDate: '22 Sep 2016'
-heroImage: "mock3.jpg"
+heroImage: 'mock3.jpg'
 ---

 At JUXT we want to understand how Clojure is being adopted across our